rodneydup/markdown-thesis/README.md

 Figures go in the figures folder.
 Look in my markdown files to see how I reference them.

-Formatting stuff goes in "default.yaml".
+Formatting stuff goes in `default.yaml`.

-"ieee.csl" is the style sheet the determines for example the way citations are formatted.
+`ieee.csl` is the style sheet the determines for example the way citations are formatted.

-All references go in a file called "references.bib".
+All references go in a file called `references.bib`.
 I used zotero to generate this automatically.

 The front matter (everything before the table of contents) had to be done in another text editor, I couldn't find a satisfactory way to do so in markdown.
 I exported the front matter to a pdf on its own.

-generate_pdf is the script to run in order to, you guessed it, generate the pdf.
+`generate_pdf` is the script to run in order to, you guessed it, generate the pdf.
 It first uses pandoc to generate a pdf called "content.pdf" from all the markdown files, then adds the front matter with pdftk.